zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry.md

 <a name="logging"></a>
 ## Logging

 There are two options for collecting telemetry and error and warning logs.
-You can configure and use the Portal Framework's built-in telemetry services or you can build an entirely custom telemetry system, as specified in [top-extensions-telemetry-logging.md](top-extensions-telemetry-logging.md).
+You can configure and use the Portal Framework's built-in telemetry services or you can build an entirely custom telemetry system.
 It is strongly recommended that your extension should use the Portalfx Framework telemetry controller, because it is likely to be more performant than custom solutions.
 However, if you choose to build your own telemetry system, you need to have practices in place that enforce  the guidelines that are associated with the collection of personally identifiable information (PII).
 It is very important for security and compliance reasons that PII data is not sent to telemetry services.

-For more information about logging, see [portalfx-telemetry-logging.md](portalfx-telemetry-logging.md).
+For more information about logging, see [top-extensions-telemetry-logging.md](top-extensions-telemetry-logging.md).

 <a name="logging-onboarding-to-tables"></a>
 ### Onboarding to tables